nxp-imx/nxp-nnstreamer-examples/tasks/mixed-demos/README.md

--t, --text_color | Color of performances displayed, can choose between red, green, blue, and black<br> default: white -g, --graph_path | Path to store the result of the OpenVX graph compilation (only for i.MX8MPlus)<br> default: home directory -r, --cam_params | Use the selected camera resolution and framerate<br> default: 640x480, 30fps -f, --video_file | Use the selected path to generate a video (only for i.MX 8M Plus)
+-t, --text_color | Color of performances displayed, can choose between red, green, blue, and black<br> default: white -g, --graph_path | Path to store the result of the OpenVX graph compilation (only for i.MX8MPlus)<br> default: home directory -r, --cam_params | Use the selected camera resolution and framerate<br> default: 640x480, 30fps -s, --save_video | Use the selected path to generate a video (not available on i.MX 93)

 Press ```Esc or ctrl+C``` to stop the execution of the pipeline.